vgurianov/uml-sp/docs/case_studies/nets/small-world.md

 ## Conclusion
-In this paper we have discussed a configuration space of a simulation models.
+In this section we have discussed a configuration space of a simulation models.
 The configuration space of model can very differ from habitual physical space and, in general case, is network.
 This network is a random graph, which can change its topology to time.

 ## References
 [1]	Watts, D. J.; Strogatz, S. H. (1998).
 "Collective dynamics of 'small-world' networks".
 Nature.
 393 (6684): [doi:10.1038/30918](https://www.nature.com/articles/30918).